avimanyu786/TrajectoryMergeAssist/README.md

 ### ii.
 Merging GROMACS MD trajectories

-1. Make sure you have the following required input files and trajectories:
+1. Make sure you have the following required input trajectory files:

     a.
 The first trajectory file (name ends with ".xtc")